esquinas/ease64/README.md

 `11  51  41  15  60`

-Then, go back to the same ASCII table and look up your two octets between the characters.
+Then, go back to the same ASCII table and look up your two octets.
 As you see, most values are three octets long.
-The key here is to ignore the third octect from the right.
-With some values, you will have more than one character to choose.
+The key here is to ignore the third octet from the right.
+With some values, you will have more than one character to choose from.
 That's fine.

 | Octal  | Character              | Other option         |